aws-deadline/deadline-cloud/README.md

 ## Contributing

 We welcome all contributions.
 Please see [CONTRIBUTING.md](https://github.com/aws-deadline/deadline-cloud/blob/mainline/CONTRIBUTING.md) for guidance on how to contribute.
-Please report issues like bugs, inaccurate or confusing information, and so on and make feature requests in the [issue tracker](https://github.com/aws-deadline/deadline-cloud/issues).
+Please report issues such as bugs, inaccurate or confusing information, and so on, by making feature requests in the [issue tracker](https://github.com/aws-deadline/deadline-cloud/issues).
 We encourage code contributions in the form of [pull requests](https://github.com/aws-deadline/deadline-cloud/pulls).

 ## Getting Started